kayahr/harmless/doc/components/class-components.md

 }
 ```

-The Lifecycle of a class components is straight-forward: When component is rendered then an instance of the class is created and the `render` method is called immediately and only once.
+The lifecycle of a class component is straight-forward: When component is rendered then an instance of the class is created and the `render` method is called immediately and only once.

 When component is removed from the DOM then it is destroyed.
 The component is informed about the destruction by calling the optional `onDestroy` method: